 The first step is for you to go through the detox process for either opioids or alcohol.
 As you might expect, detoxification will be different for everyone, depending on their drug(s) of choice.
 We tell most people to expect to remain in detox for a week to ten days.
 This gives the drugs ample time to get out of your system.

 Afterwards, if the doctor agrees it's appropriate for you, Vivitrol will be introduced.
-Our Medical Director, Dr. Weathers will talk with you about the pros and cons of this drug.
-If you're both in agreement, he'll write the prescription for you.
+Our Medical Director will talk with you about the pros and cons of this drug.
+If you're both in agreement, the doctor write the prescription for you.
 The shot will then be administered by a nurse during your stay here.

 While you are receiving Vivitrol treatment, counseling is very important.
 You will be participating in a 12 Step program, and you'll meet regularly with your counselor.